Choosing the nominal level post-hoc with knockoffs using e-values: Preliminaries

-The knockoff procedure introduced by \citet{barber2015controlling} and extended by \citet{candes2018panning} is a powerful framework for variable selection while controlling the false discovery rate (FDR).
+The knockoff procedure introduced by \citet{barber2015controlling} and extended by \citet{candes2018panning} is a powerful framework for variable selection while controlling the FDR.
 Since we consider multiple variations of their initial approach in this paper, we call it $\BC$-knockoff procedure in the following.
 The strategy is composed of three steps:

 \begin{enumerate} \item \textbf{Generate Knockoff Variables:} For each input variable $X_i$, an artificial variable $\tilde{X}_i$ called a knockoff is generated to act as a negative control for assessing the importance of the original variable.
 To ensure the knockoff variables can serve this purpose, they are constructed with the following two critical properties: \begin{description} \item[Property (a) - Exchangeability.]
 The original and the knockoff variables are pairwise exchangeable, in other words, the joint distribution of $(\mathbf{X}, \tilde{\mathbf{X}})$ is invariant under the swapping of any $X_i$ and $\tilde{X}_i.$